 Records of felony cases are kept in the District Clerk's office.
 Note: these records are currently available on-line.

 Deputies of the District Clerk carry out the decision of the courts by issuing writs, abstracts of judgment, preparation of warrants, or commitment documents in criminal matters.

-The District Clerk accounts for and processes child support payments and is the administrator of the Smith County jury system.
+The District Clerk accounts for is the administrator of the Smith County Jury System.